dansalias/dotfiles/README.md

 - Install Debian using the Expert Installer (Advanced Options -> Expert Install).
 - Load only the choose-mirror installer component.
 - Create a root account.
-- Install targeted driver's only.
+- Install targeted drivers only.
 - Allow non-free software.
 - Enable source repositories in APT.
 - Enable security updates, release updates, and backported software.